Non-local finite-depth circuits for constructing SPT states and quantum cellular automata

 where $u$ is a unitary operator mapping from the $d^2$-dimensional Hilbert space $\mathbb{C}^d\otimes \mathbb{C}^d$ to the $\ell r$-dimensional Hilbert space $\mathbb{C}^\ell\otimes\mathbb{C}^r$ where $d$ is the dimension of a unit cell and $\ell r=d^2$.
 Similarly, $v$ is a unitary operator mapping from $\mathbb{C}^r\otimes \mathbb{C}^\ell$ to $\mathbb{C}^d\otimes \mathbb{C}^d$.
 Graphically, we can represent the right-hand side of this equation as,

 where the solid, dashed, and dotted lines have dimensions $d$, $\ell$, and $r$, respectively.
 The arrows indicate the orientation of the unitaries $u$ and $v$ and are expressed formally by the spatial ordering of the Hilbert space labels on the left and the right.
 This will become important when we invert this orientation, as we define shortly.
-The standard form encompasses all 1D QCA, even the shift QCA which is not an FDQC but can nonetheless be realized with $d=2$, $\ell=1$, and $r=4$ using the following operators,
+The standard form encompasses all 1D QCA, even the shift QCA whose standard form is described in Appendix \ref{sec:qca_ex_shift}.

-where indices connected by solid red lines take the same value.
-We note that the $\ell$ and $r$-dimensional Hilbert spaces are not physical, and are rather a technical tool used to write the Margolus representation. $Q$ is nonetheless a well-defined unitary operator acting on the 1D chain which can be implemented as a sequence of $k$-local gates, as we will show.
+{We emphasize that the $\ell$ and $r$-dimensional Hilbert spaces are not physical, and are rather a technical tool used to write the Margolus representation.
+Accordingly, the operators $u$ and $v$ are not proper unitary gates, since their input and output Hilbert spaces are not equivalent.
+Rather, they are used as building blocks to define proper unitary gates such as $Q$ itself.}

 We now insert the standard form of $Q$ into the definition of $V_R$ where we take $R$ to be a segment of the 1D line $R=[c,d]$.
 Without loss of generality, suppose that $c$ is odd and $d$ is even such that the length of $R$ is even.
 We then have,